by Dan Hiestand

 Even after all this time, Cedwyn thought, catching Isabelle’s face in profile.

-“The Red Moon’s going to be out tonight.”
+“The Red Moon’s gonna be out tonight.”
 Isabelle’s lips pursed tight.
 “It’s ... bad luck.”

 “It’s only been about a week,” she said, sounding more confident than she felt.
 “Anyway, I’m not the only one around here with some bad habits.”
 She rolled her eyes, giving herself time to think.
 “How come I haven’t seen you playing your ocarina lately?”